 Under existing law, the State Engineer is required to determine whether there is unappropriated water in an affected area and may issue permits for a well only if the determination is affirmative.
 (NRS 534.110) Existing law prohibits the State Engineer from issuing a permit to appropriate water under certain circumstances, including, without limitation, if there is no unappropriated water or where the proposed use or change conflicts with existing rights or with protectable interests or threatens to prove detrimental to the public interest.
-(NRS 533.370) Sections 6 and 13 of this bill require the State Engineer, in determining whether there is unappropriated water, to consider whether the permit would conflict with existing rights or threaten to prove detrimental to the public interest.
+(NRS 533.370) [Sections] Section 6 [and 13] of this bill [require] requires the State Engineer, in determining whether there is unappropriated water, to consider whether the permit would conflict with [existing rights or threaten to prove detrimental to the public interest.] any hydrologically connected surface water or groundwater.
+Section 13 of this bill clarifies that the State Engineer must determine whether there is unappropriated water in an affected area in accordance with existing law governing the issuance of permits to appropriate water.
 Sections 11 and 12 of this bill make conforming changes to revise certain internal references.